FIVE MOST SURPRISING FINDS

 — James Baldwin, “Nobody Knows My Name,” 1961

 Perhaps the most devastating finding in the pretrial detention research is the three-day threshold.
-The Arnold Foundation found that even two to three days of pretrial detention doubles the likelihood that a defendant will commit a new offense within two years of case disposition, compared to defendants with similar risk profiles who were released within twenty-four hours.
-This finding holds after controlling for offense type, criminal history, and other relevant variables.
+The Arnold Foundation found that even two to three days of pretrial detention doubles the chance that a defendant will commit a new offense within two years of case disposition.
+This was compared to defendants with similar risk profiles who were released within twenty-four hours.
+The finding holds after controlling for offense type, criminal history, and other relevant variables.

 It means that the act of holding someone in jail — even briefly — makes them more likely to commit future crimes.
-The system designed to protect public safety is, by its own data, manufacturing the very danger it claims to prevent.
-The mechanism is straightforward:
+The system designed to protect public safety is, by its own data, making the very danger it claims to prevent.
+The mechanism is straightforward.

 The Case of Kalief Browder

-No individual case illustrates the brutality of the cash bail system more completely than that of Kalief Browder.
+No individual case shows the brutality of cash bail more completely than Kalief Browder’s.
 In May 2010, Browder, a sixteen-year-old from the Bronx, was arrested on a charge of stealing a backpack.
 His bail was set at $3,000 — an amount his family could not produce and could not afford to borrow from a bail bondsman (Gonnerman, The New Yorker, 2014).
 Because he could not pay, Browder was sent to Rikers Island to await trial.

 He waited three years.
 One thousand and ninety-five days.
-Approximately two of those years were spent in solitary confinement.
+About two of those years were spent in solitary confinement.
 During his detention, Browder was beaten by guards and other inmates.
 He attempted suicide multiple times.
-The prosecution offered him a plea deal repeatedly: plead guilty and go home.
+The prosecution offered him a plea deal repeatedly — plead guilty and go home.
 Browder refused.
 He maintained his innocence.

 And eventually, after three years of detention without trial, the charges were dismissed.
 The case was dropped.
 There was no trial, no conviction, no finding of guilt.
 The system simply acknowledged, after destroying three years of a teenager’s life, that it had no case.